jgrindall/udacity_dsa_project3/problem1/explanation_1.md

 # Analysis

-The algorithm is O(log n) and requires no extra storage.
+The algorithm is O(log n) in terms of time.

+It requires no additional storage other than a few integers, so O(1)